ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 				'linkImage'
 			],
 			insert: {
-				// If this setting is omitted, the editor defaults to `'block'`.
+				// If this setting is omitted, the editor defaults to 'block'.
 				// See explanation below.
 				type: 'auto'
 			}